janEntikan/panda3d-docs/introduction/tutorial/loading-the-grassy-scenery.rst

 The rock and tree appear to be hovering.
 The camera is slightly below ground, and back-face culling is making the ground invisible to us.
 If we reposition the camera, the terrain will look better.
+We will do this next.